AntonioMrtz/SpotifyElectron/docs/backend/Environment.md

 KEY1=value1
 ```

-_Note that file has to be named `.env` not `.env.local` or similars, having a different name will not make its variables part of the enviroment variables_ recognized by the backend.
+_Note that file has to be named `.env` not `.env.local` or similars, having a different name will not make its variables part of the environment variables_ recognized by the backend.

-## 📄 Enviroments variables
+## 📄 environments variables

-In this section we will explain the meaning and the usage of the enviroment variables.
+In this section we will explain the meaning and the usage of the environment variables.
 Some of them are only necessary for one [architecture](../Architecture.md), this means you can not declared them at all at the `.env` file.

 ### ➡️ Commons

 - **SECRET_KEY_SIGN**: 32 byte key for signing JWT Tokens that will authenticate the user.
 You can use `f24e2f3ac557d487b6d879fb2d86f2b2` as an example.
 This key will make sure the JWT Tokens are provided by our backend and not someone else's.
 For generating a new secret use `openssl rand -hex 32`.
-- **ENV_VALUE**: determines the current enviroment of the app, it can be:
+- **ENV_VALUE**: determines the current environment of the app, it can be:
-  - `PROD`: production enviroment.
+  - `PROD`: production environment.
-  - `DEV`: development enviroment.
+  - `DEV`: development environment.
 Enables hot reload.
 - **ARCH**: the song architecture selected, it can be one of the following [architectures](../Architecture.md):
   - `STREAMING_SERVERLESS_FUNCTION`: song architecture using AWS Serverless Function with streaming.
   - `BLOB(Recommended for testing)`: song architecture with no streaming/cloud, storing and serving songs directly from the database.